zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/run-queries/run-queries.md

 ## Introduction

-In this lab you will query data in the HeatWave cluster.
+In this lab, you will run queries in HeatWave and in MySQL.
+You will see the query performance improvements on HeatWave compare to MySQL.

 Estimated Lab Time: 10 minutes